Three Passes Trek, Everest High Passes Trek

 Day 15: Chukung to Namche Bazaar.
 7-8 hours.

-Today’s trek will be moderate to easy.
+For the everest high passes trek today’s trek will be moderate to easy.
 We will go past many Himalayan villages like Dingboche, Shomare, Pangboche, and Deboche.
 Also, we will cross the village of Tengboche which is beautiful and is home to one of the biggest and most beautiful Monasteries in this region.
 After Tengboche, it will fully downhill trek till Phungi Thanga.
 Only one portion between the village of Phungi Thanga and Namche Bazaar is a little tough.

 Day 16: Namche Bazaar to Lukla.
 6-7 hours.